Subhash Mukhopadhyay (physician): Career

 After completing his MBBS from Calcutta National Medical College, he worked as a Lecturer, Reader and Professor of Physiology at NRS Medical College, Kolkata from 1967 to 1975.

 While working with Sunit Mukherji, a Cryobiologist and Gynecologist Dr. Saroj Kanti Bhattacharya, he became the first physician in India (and second in the world, following British physicians Patrick Steptoe and Robert Edwards) to perform the in vitro fertilisation resulting in a test tube baby "Durga" (alias Kanupriya Agarwal) on 3 October 1978.

-He faced hostility from the West Bengal State government and refusal of the Government of India to allow him to attend international conferences.
+He faced hostility from the Government of West Bengal and refusal of the Government of India to allow him to attend international conferences.
 The Bengal government had appointed a panel headed by a radiophysicist – with a gynaecologist, a neurophysiologist and a physiologist as members – to examine the claims by Mukerji.
 The committee members were Dr. Mrinal Kumar Dasgupta, Chairman Radio-Astronomer (Calcutta University), Dhiren Kundu, Nuclear Physicist (Saha Institute), Dr. J C Chatterjee, Gynecologist and Dr. Ajit Maiti, Neurophysiology (Calcutta University).
 Mukhopadhyay committed suicide in his Calcutta residence on 19 June 1981 after he was humiliated and insulted by the committee.

 His recognition is attributable to T. C. Anand Kumar who is credited to be the mastermind behind India's second (officially the first) test-tube baby.
 Kumar came to the conclusion that he was not the first after reviewing Subhash Mukhopadhyay's personal notes.
 He was ably helped by Sunit Mukherji, who was a one-time colleague of Mukhopadhyay.
 Kumar was involved in setting up a research institute in reproductive biology in memory of Mukhopadhyay.

 A film Ek Doctor Ki Maut directed by Tapan Sinha was made on his life.